truongvantuan/truongvantuan-blog/content/authors/admin/_index.md

     date_end: 2025-07-31
     summary: |2-
       Responsibilities include:
-      - Infrastructure Management & Containerization:
+      - Infrastructure Deployment, Management & Containerization:
-        - asd
-        - asd
+        - Setting up and managing staging and development environments on Kubernetes clusters.
+        - Containerizing applications using Docker.
+        - Deploying and managing containerized applications on Kubernetes clusters.
+        - Setting up and managing CI/CD pipelines for automated deployment.
+        - Monitoring and logging of containerized applications.
+        - Ensuring high availability and scalability of applications.
-      - Kubernetes Operations & Administration:
+      - Backend Development & API Design:
-        - asd
-        - asd
-        -
-      - Developing and maintaining backend services using Java and Spring Boot
+        - Developing and maintaining backend services using Java and Spring Boot.
-      - Developing and maintaining Infrastructure for the projects
+        - Designing and implementing RESTful APIs for frontend consumption.
-      - Working with the team to design and implement new features
-      - Collaborating with other developers to ensure code quality and best practices
+        - Collaborating with frontend developers to ensure seamless integration.
+        - Writing unit tests and ensuring code quality.
-      - Participating in code reviews and providing feedback to team members
+        - Participating in code reviews and providing feedback to team members.
-      - Writing unit tests and ensuring code coverage
         - Troubleshooting and debugging issues in production and development environments
         - Participating in Agile ceremonies such as sprint planning, daily stand-ups, and retrospectives
-      - Contributing to the development of technical documentation and knowledge sharing within the team
+        - Contributed to the development of technical documentation and knowledge sharing within the team.

-  - position: Backend Software Developer
+  - position: Software Developer
     company_name: NGS Consulting Joint Stock Company
     company_url: 'https://ngsc.vn/'
     company_logo: ''
+    location: Ha Noi, Viet Nam
-    date_start: 2024-11-01
+    date_start: 2024-06-01
-    date_end: 2025-07-31
+    date_end: 2025-03-31
-    summary: |
+    summary: |2-
       Responsibilities include:
-      - Migrated infrastructure to a new data center
-      - lorem ipsum dolor sit amet, consectetur adipiscing elit
-      - lorem ipsum dolor sit amet, consectetur adipiscing elit
+      - Integrated Zabbix API via a custom connector and base service for secure, validated interactions.
+      - Designed and implemented R2DBC repositories using QueryDSL for advanced querying, joins, pagination, and sorting.
+      - Built microservices monitoring and alerting with Opentelemetry, Grafana, Prometheus, and centralized logging using the ELK stack.
+      - Developed business logic for device deployment, batch synchronization from external services, and a real-time device dashboard.

   - position: Backend Software Developer
     company_name: NGS Consulting Joint Stock Company